Ameg-yag/0xZ0F.github.io/index.md

 # Z0F - Research, courses, and more.

 # ATTENTION:
-The reverse engineering course is being moved back to GitHub.
-Maintaining the course on this website is much more difficult and annoying.
+**The reverse engineering course has been moved back to GitHub.
+Maintaining the course on this website was too difficult and annoying.**
+You can find the course here: [https://github.com/0xZ0F/Z0FCourse_ReverseEngineering](https://github.com/0xZ0F/Z0FCourse_ReverseEngineering)

 # Plan:
 !!! - The reverse engineering course is getting a revamp soon!
 I will be adding more detail as well as content.